How long does it take?

 We will advise on cover design but you are free to have anything you want to supply.
 We will advise on purchasing stock photos or illustratons.
 You should supply your own title, subtitle (if any), author name, and quotes from any reviews already received.
 You should supply a ‘blurb’ to sell the book, and possibly an author’s biography, for the back cover.
 We put it all together, add an ISBN, barcode and spine, ready for printing.

 How do I present my work to you?

 Send us your wordprocessor file(s) and any notes on the layout of the book.
 If the intended layout is not represented in the wordprocessor file then you can instruct us or send a sample we can work to.
 Send us your pictures as digital files via email or DropBox/OneDrive/Google Drive etc or on USB stick.
-If you have hard copies, get the scanned to disk at your local copy shop or send them to us for scanning (for a modest extra charge).
+If you have hard copies, get them scanned to disk at your local copy shop or send them to us for scanning (for a modest extra charge) and safe return.

 Do I format like a book?

 You don’t need to try to make your document look like a book.
 We recommend preparing your book in a wordprocessor with automatic page numbers.
 Don’t add page numbers manually or try to format text manually – use the wordprocessor’s formatting capabilities or leave everything as simple text and tell us how you’d like it to look.
 When you have pictures, you can either include them in the wordprocessor document or you can simply mark in the document where they should appear.
 Number them in sequence and provide captions where required.